-- Serves as an administrator over the MSW Field Education Program. - Oversees and maintains the MSW Field Education Program at GFU. - Assists the Practicum Faculty, Agency Practicum Instructors, and students in meeting the educational objectives of the MSW Field Education Program. - Identifies, develops, and evaluates appropriate MSW practicum sites (and BSW practicum sites in collaboration with the BSW Field Director). - Develops and monitors placement forms (i.e. agency agreements, student learning agreements, student and agency evaluations). - Collaborates with the BSW Field Director to oversee Practicum Faculty and Agency Practicum Instructors. - Monitors Practicum Faculty qualifications, credentials, and training. - Provides appropriate training and supervision of Agency Practicum Instructors. - Collaborates with the MSW Program Director to ensure integration of practicum and classroom theory and practice. - Designs and updates field education curriculum. - Evaluates outcomes of field education curriculum.
+- Serves as an administrator over the MSW field education program. - Oversees and maintains the MSW field education program within the College of Social Work at George Fox University. - Assists the field faculty, agency field instructors, and students in meeting the educational objectives of the MSW field curriculum. - Identifies, develops, and evaluates appropriate MSW practicum sites (and BSW field practicum sites in collaboration with the BSW field director). - Develops and monitors placement forms (i.e. agency agreements, student learning agreements, student and agency evaluations). - Collaborates with the BSW field director to oversee field faculty and agency field instructors. - Monitors field faculty qualifications, credentials, and training. - Provides appropriate training and supervision of agency field instructors. - Collaborates with the MSW program director to ensure integration of field and classroom theory and practice. - Designs and updates field education curriculum. - Evaluates outcomes of field education curriculum.

-Practicum Faculty
+Field Faculty

 - Advises students in planning for practicum; identifying goals and objectives, and creating the Learning Agreement. - Monitors student work and development through site visits to the agency each semester (A site visit at the beginning of the fall semester, a site visit at the end of the fall semester, and a final site visit at the end of the academic school year are required.
 Additional site visits may be made as needed.
-1/3 site visits need to be in-person, at the agency if possible.) - Consults with Agency Practicum Instructors to develop supervisory skills and integration of course material. - Assists agencies and students in problem solving and remediation of any difficulties that may arise.
+1/3 site visits need to be in-person, at the agency if possible.) - Consults with agency field instructors to develop supervisory skills and integration of course material. - Assists agencies and students in problem solving and remediation of any difficulties that may arise.

-- Advocates for the student in the agency. - Assists the Agency Practicum Instructor and student with evaluations. - Provides a weekly two-hour seminar for students and provides group supervision reinforcing social work values, ethics and professional competencies. - Assists student integration of course work and theoretical concepts with student experience in the agency. - Provides relevant information to the MSW Field Director and CSW Advisory Board when appropriate - Encourages student development in a manner consistent with the NASW Code of Ethics. - Evaluates student progress at their practicum and assigns semester course grades.
+- Advocates for the student in the agency. - Assists the agency field instructor and student with evaluations. - Provides a weekly two-hour field seminar for students and provides group supervision reinforcing social work values, ethics and professional competencies. - Assists student integration of course work and theoretical concepts with student experience in the agency. - Provides relevant information to the MSW field director and CSW Advisory Board when appropriate - Encourages student development in a manner consistent with the NASW Code of Ethics. - Evaluates student progress at their practicum and assigns semester course grades.